Over $1 Billion Won for Our clients

 Accidents involving large commercial trucks have a grave potential to result in death or serious, life-changing injuries.
 Such vehicles include semi-trucks, tanker-trucks, 18-wheelers and other large commercial vehicles that attach to a trailer.

-Our Rhode Island truck accident attorneys at Decof, Decof & Barry, P.C. have extensive experience serving as plaintiff’s counsel in jackknife accident litigation.
+Our Rhode Island truck accident attorneys at Decof, Barry, Mega & Quinn, P.C. have extensive experience serving as plaintiff’s counsel in jackknife accident litigation.
 Our dedicated lawyers are top-tier advocates with a proven record of success representing truck accident victims.

 What Is a Jackknifing Accident?